Graspower/PLP-support/README.md

     ```bash
     python date.py
     ```
+5. For the visualization scripts, run:
+    ```bash
+    python Issue-Category-Bargraph
+    python "TicketsClosed by Date LineGraph"
+    ```

 **💻 Run in Notebooks (Jupyter/Colab):**

 1. Open a Jupyter Notebook or Google Colab environment.
-2.  **Upload** all the necessary CSV files to the working directory of your notebook.
+2.  **Upload** all the necessary script and data files to the working directory of your notebook.
 3. You can then run the script content directly within the notebook cells.

 ---